rodolfodpk/rps-game/README.md

 * For the sake of simplicity and time to deliver:
   1. Request and responses are java records from the model package.
 There no distinction between requests / responses from model classes.
   2. I decided to use a simplistic and possible naive GameEventRepository implementation.
 Using MultiMap from Eclipse Collections instead of a distributed cache like KeyDb (since Redis is not OSS anymore)
+  3. I didn't write any load test.
-  3. It's not production ready.
+  4. It's far from production ready.

 Thanks!